-Ozarka College, in accordance with Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act, does not discriminate in admission to, or access to, its programs and activities on the basis of handicapped status.
+Ozarka College, in accordance with Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act, does not discriminate in admission to, or access to, its programs and activities on the basis of mental or physical disability.
 The College is committed to observing the following guidelines:

-- The College does not exclude, on the basis of handicap, any qualified student with a disability from participation in any academic, occupational training, counseling, financial aid, physical education, recreation, transportation, other extracurricular, or other postsecondary education program. - The College will make appropriate modifications to ensure that such requirements do not discriminate or have the effect of discrimination, on the basis of handicap, against a qualified student with disabilities. - The College does not impose upon a student with disabilities rules such as the prohibition of tape recorders in classrooms or service animals in campus buildings that have the effect of limiting the participation of handicapped students in a program. - The College will take necessary steps to ensure that no student with disabilities is denied access to a program because of the absence of educational auxiliary aids. - In providing financial assistance to qualified persons with disabilities, the College does not, on the basis of handicap, provide less assistance than is provided to non-handicapped persons. - In providing personal, academic, or career counseling, or placement services to students, the College does not discriminate on the basis of handicap.
+- The College does not exclude, on the basis of mental or physical disability, any qualified student with a disability from participation in any academic, occupational training, counseling, financial aid, physical education, recreation, transportation, other extracurricular, or other postsecondary education program. - The College will make appropriate modifications to ensure that such requirements do not discriminate or have the effect of discrimination, on the basis of mental or physical disability, against a qualified student with disabilities. - The College does not impose upon a student with disabilities rules such as the prohibition of tape recorders in classrooms or service animals in campus buildings that have the effect of limiting the participation of mental or physically disabled students in a program. - The College will take necessary steps to ensure that no student with disabilities is denied access to a program because of the absence of educational auxiliary aids. - In providing financial assistance to qualified persons with disabilities, the College does not, on the basis of mental or physical disability, provide less assistance than is provided to non-disabled persons. - In providing personal, academic, or career counseling, or placement services to students, the College does not discriminate on the basis of mental or physical disability.